VirusPC/blog/_posts/2021-05-27-introcuction_to_async.md

 ---

+Asynchronous behavior is borne out of the need to optimize for higher computational throughput in the face of high-latency operations.

 Throughout this chapter, examples make extensive use of **asynchronous logging** `setTimeout(console.log, 0, ...params)` to demonstrate order of operation and other asynchronous behavior characteristics.

 Note: A browser’s console output will often print information about objects that is not otherwise available to the JavaScript runtime (such as the state of a promise).